AcidicBase/sparse_hdc_rtl/README.md

 threshold value at the moment is 4

-confirmed to be working w/ behavioral simulation, not yet confirmed in post-synthesis.
-And not rigorously tested in behavioral.
+confirmed to be working w/ behavioral simulation & post-synthesis functional, not yet confirmed in post-synthesis timing.
 Should be sufficient to integrate into, though.

 Has pipeline support.
 Previous submodule can change its output as long as